 '''

-$ASM_HOME/bin/junipercso_observer_load_start.sh
+$ASM HOME/bin/junipercso observer load start.sh

 '''

 This job loads all requested topology data, and runs only once.
 Run this job whenever you need the Juniper CSO topology data refreshed.

 junipercso_observer_load_stop.sh

 junipercso_observer_job_list.sh

 junipercso_observer_log_level.sh

 Remember: In addition to being configurable from the Observer Configuration UI, all on-prem observer jobs also have scripts to start and stop all available jobs, to list the status of a current job, and to set its logging levels.
 Scripts can be run with -h or --help to display help information, and with -v or --verbose to print out the details of the actions performed by the script, including the full cURL command.
 For the on-prem version of Agile Service Manager, observer scripts are configured for specific jobs by editing the script configuration files.